Starting January 7

 Chad Edwards, Billy Boyle and Ben Marquez; C-13/14

-Beginning this semester Billy, Chad and Ben will begin to explore Paul’s letters to the Thessalonians.
+This semester Billy, Chad and Ben will continue to explore Paul’s letters to the Thessalonians.
 In these letters Paul spends time teaching on the “last days.”
 As followers of Jesus we are called to holiness.
 Holiness not only has the cross in the rearview mirror, but also looks forward to the future judgment of Christ in his second coming.
 Come and join us as we explore these books together!
 Questions?
-Contact firstname.lastname@example.org.
+Contact email@example.com.

-Marriage God’s Way: The Book of James and You and Me Forever (a class for married couples of all ages)
+Marriage God’s Way: Making Marriage Work (a class for married couples of all ages)

 Tommy and Becky Phelps; C-15